Skip to content

 +

 It gets built during your rollout.
-That is the "Built on rollout" tier on /integrations — the Xero and MYOB connectors are not shipping as off-the-shelf marketplace apps yet; they are wired against your specific tenant during this stage.
+That is the "Built on rollout" tier on /integrations.
+The Xero and MYOB connectors are not shipping as off-the-shelf marketplace apps yet; they are wired against your specific tenant during this stage.
 Same bidirectional event-driven shape as the NetSuite connector.

 Ready to start your rollout?

 The scoping call is the first stage.
-Bring one of your own orders — in 30 minutes we walk through claim → pick → pack → ship on live OpsUI.
+Bring one of your own orders.
+In 30 minutes we walk through claim → pick → pack → ship on live OpsUI.